 The Day Ends at Dawn, his twelfth novel and the seventh and final installment in his acclaimed Storyville series, will be released in January by Crescent City Books.
 He has been a journalist, an Army photographer, a welder, and a bartender.
 A native of central Pennsylvania, he lives in Ormewood Park with his wife, Sansanee Sermprungsuk.

-- Nosh & Networking for members and visitors in Building N-C café: 12:30-1:30 p.m.
+- Nosh & Networking for members and visitors, and book-signing for David Fulmer, in Building N-C café: 12:30-1:30 p.m.